facebookresearch/KILT/README.md

 Test sets are not publicly released, but are used for [the KILT challenge on EvalAI](https://evalai.cloudcv.org/web/challenges/challenge-page/689/overview) where participants can upload their models’ predictions and be listed on the public leaderboard.

-You can also download and use the KILT data through [the HuggingFace's nlp library](https://huggingface.co/datasets?search=kilt).

 ## Setup the env

 ```bash